Soccer-Bayern slump to first league loss in 18 months

 Augsburg successfully soaked up the Bayern pressure and even hit the post in the final minute before claiming a memorable victory, their first ever in the league against a team leading the Bundesliga.

-Dortmund striker Robert Lewandowski, in one of his last few home games before joining Bayern next season, levelled in the 51st with his 17th league goal that took him joint top of the scorers' list with Bayern's Mario Mandzukic.

-The hosts grabbed the winner when keeper Max Gruen let the ball slip out of his hands under pressure from Marco Reus, who pounced to slot in, leaving Wolfsburg coach Dieter Hecking and sports director Klaus Allofs fuming on the sidelines.

-Schalke 04 have 55 points, seven more than fourth-placed Borussia Moenchengladbach after snatching a 1-1 draw at Werder Bremen.
+Schalke 04 joined second-placed Borussia Dortmund, in action against VfL Wolfsburg later on Saturday, on 55 points after snatching a 1-1 draw at Werder Bremen.

-Borussia Moenchengladbach kept their hopes of a top-four finish when they eased past relegation candidates Nuremberg 2-0 with goals from Juan Arango and Max Kruse to move ahead of Bayer Leverkusen on goal difference.
+Borussia Moenchengladbach also kept up their hopes of a top- four finish when they eased past relegation candidates Nuremberg 2-0 with goals from Juan Arango and Max Kruse to move ahead of Bayer Leverkusen into fourth place on goal difference.

 VfB Stuttgart threw themselves a lifeline with five games left when they beat Freiburg 2-0 to climb to 15th place on 27 points, level with Hamburg SV, who beat Bayer Leverkusen 2-1 on Friday.

 Leverkusen sacked coach Sami Hyypia earlier on Saturday after going nine games with only one win and slipping out of the top four.
-(Editing by Ed Osmond/Rex Gowar)
+(Editing by Ed Osmond)